yasirsharif/yasirsharif/README.md

 - 👋 Hi, I’m @yasirsharif
 - 👀 I’m interested in Ansible, Python and cloud apps architecture
 - 🌱 I’m currently learning Pyhton, Ansible and Azure
-- 💞️ I’m looking to collaborate on Ansible and system admin tools
+- 💞️ I’m looking to collaborate on Ansible and system admin scripts
 - 📫 How to reach me in Twitter @yasirsharif and https://www.linkedin.com/in/yasir-elsharif-8806a343/

 <!---